Perspective | A new drug to treat covid could create a breeding ground for mutant viruses

 But people are not petri dishes or lab animals, and while molnupiravir works to some extent, it has not worked very well in covid-19 patients.
 Specifically, molnupiravir reduced hospitalizations by only 30 percent.
 In contrast, Pfizer’s antiviral drug Paxlovid, which works by a different mechanism and was also approved this week by the FDA, reduced hospitalization by 89 percent.
 (My lab does research on drugs using the same mechanism as Paxlovid — inhibition of the viral protease enzyme — independently of any company affiliations.)
 This means that most of the time that molnupiravir was given the opportunity, it failed to inhibit viral replication enough to allow the patient to avoid hospitalization.

-Merck’s own research, published today, explains why.
+Merck’s own research, published Thursday, explains why.
 It found that viable virus can still be detected in some patients on the third day of treatment with the drug.
-That means for at least several days, the drug is in the body mutating the virus — but not all virus genomes have picked up enough mutations to die off.
+That means that for at least several days, the drug is in the body mutating the virus — but not all virus genomes have picked up enough mutations to die off.
 For those initial few days, then, the patient is a breeding ground for viable mutated viruses.

 The first days of molnupiravir treatment present a clear opportunity for mutant viruses to be transmitted to family members or caregivers.
 Viral evolution is a process of selecting for rare mutations that are beneficial to the virus.
 It doesn’t matter if just one out of the billions of copies of viruses in an infected individual mutates to a higher level of fitness.
 That single copy, either by evading existing antibodies or replicating to yet higher levels of fitness, will become amplified either in that patient or in the next person infected.